McStasMcXtrace/McCode/INSTALL-McStas-3.0/Linux/fedora/README.md

 mcstas-tools-python-mcplot-pyqtgraph-3.0-rpm64.rpm \
 mcstas-tools-python-mcrun-3.0-rpm64.rpm
 ```

-* And add this extra package to also install the legacy perl based gui/graphics tools:
+* Optionally you can install the mcstas-tools-perl provides thelegacy perl based gui/graphics tools:
 ```bash
 sudo rpm -i mcstas-tools-perl-3.0-rpm64.rpm
 ```
+* Dependencies can likely be resolved via https://rmpfusion.org (untested)
 * (there are also other packages available that are optional, but
   whose dependencies are not easy to resolve)